 I proceeded to explain:

-An hour earlier, I had gone downstairs to the lobby for coffee and was told by our concierge, Steven, that Trent had appeared at 2AM hoping to get into our place.
+An hour earlier, I had gone downstairs to the lobby for coffee and was told by our concierge, Stephan, that Trent had appeared at 2AM hoping to get into our place.
 While attending a concert nearby, Trenton’s phone battery died, he needed to recharge it in order to access his GPS for the drive home, and did not have a charger in his car.
-Steven quizzed Trent and checked his identification before helping him try to contact us.
-They both called, multiple times to each cell phone, to no avail before Steven accompanied Trenton to our door.
+Stephan quizzed Trent and checked his identification before helping him try to contact us.
+They both called, multiple times to each cell phone, to no avail before Stephan accompanied Trenton to our door.
 They knocked again and again, awakening neighbors, but not Val and me.
-Steven and Trent eventually found a solution to charge the phone and Trent got home fine.
+Stephan and Trent eventually found a solution to charge the phone and Trent got home fine.

 Not wanting to wake Valerie for a problem that didn’t exist, I let her continue to sleep while I went to exercise.
 So, Val awoke with no one around, saw multiple calls from Trenton AND our concierge at 2:00 in the morning, and panicked fearing something had happened to Trent.
 Two hours later, once she had time to calm down, Valerie told me, “I’m still shaking.”